-Marybeth is in her twenty-third season with Charleston Stage.
+Marybeth (she/her/hers) is in her twenty-fifth season with Charleston Stage.
 She was born in Pittsburgh, PA, and grew up in Tolland, CT.
 Marybeth has a degree in theatre/performance from the University of South Florida and was cast in her first show at an Equity theatre at 18 years of age in Tampa.
 She worked as an actor in professional theatres throughout the Southeast for ten years before settling in Charleston in 1994 with her husband, actor Victor Clark.
 She was a member of the theatre faculty at Charleston County’s School of the Arts for middle and high school students.
-Though she moved to Charleston planning on ‘retiring’ from theatre and starting a family, she taught and directed for Charleston Stage part time beginning in 1997, before joining the company full time the following year.
+Though she moved to Charleston planning on ‘retiring’ from theatre and starting a family, she taught and directed for Charleston Stage part-time beginning in 1997, before joining the company full-time the following year.

 She and Vic are the proud parents of 2 daughters, Lila and Prentice.
-Lila is a college senior at Drew University in Madison, NJ, and Prentice works with special needs students at the Washington Center in Greenville, SC, while pursuing her Masters.
-They do not have an empty nest but share their home with Marybeth's mother and many adopted dogs and cats.
+Lila recently graduated from Drew University and is preparing for the Doctorate program at MUSC and Prentice teaches special needs students at the Washington Center in Greenville, SC.
+Marybeth and Vic do not have an empty nest but share their home with Marybeth's mother and many adopted dogs and cats.

 Resident Music Director and Director of Music Education